Best Inline CSS Tricks Everyone Should Know

 6. Less efficient: Inline CSS can be less efficient than using an external CSS file, as the same styles will need to be repeated for each individual element that requires them.

-7. Not recommended for bigger projects: Inline CSS is not recommended for bigger projects as it could make the HTML code difficult to read and maintain.
+7. Not recommended for bigger projects: Inline CSS is not recommended for bigger projects.
+It is because it could make the HTML code difficult to read and maintain.

 8. Higher precedence: Inline CSS will have higher precedence over external CSS in case there is any conflicting style.